Project Structure¶

 seeds/ Directory¶

-CSV files in seeds/ are loaded into the database as tables.
+CSV files discoverable under paths: are loaded into the database as tables.
 This is useful for small reference data like country codes, category mappings, or test fixtures.

 seeds/